Why Should You Get Real About Seafood?

 We’ve Teamed Up With

-Leading specialist in the prevention of heart disease, Dr. Lori Mosca has teamed up with the National Fisheries Institute to help you understand why you should and how you can eat more seafood.
+Premiere cardiovascular specialist, Dr. Matthew Budoff, has teamed up with the National Fisheries Institute to help you understand why you should and how you can eat more seafood.

 iHorn, L. V., PhD, RD., McCoin, M., MPH, RD., Kris-Etherton, P. M., PhD, RD., Burke, F., MS, RD.,Carson, J. A. S., PhD, RD., Champagne, C. M., PhD, RD., Sikand, G., MA, RD.
 (2008, February).
 The Evidence for Dietary Prevention and Treatment of Cardiovascular Disease.
 Journal of the American Dietetic Association, 108(2).